Interaction ProTip #2: Choose your ease

 These start quickly and slow down at the end of the motion, coming to a nice easy settle.
 As the name implies, they “ease out” of the motion.

-The mummy-and-daddy-love-each-other combination of the above, these start slow and end slow.
+The combination of the above, these start slow and end slow.
 Bit like a car accelerating and decelerating.

 Easing in interfaces